-Freddie Bell is a 2022 member of the Minnesota Broadcasting Hall of Fame, General Manager of the KMOJ Center for Communication and Development, and Chairman of Ampers (Association of MN Public Educational Radio Stations).
+Freddie Bell is a member of the Minnesota Broadcasting Hall of Fame, CEO and General Manager of the Center for Communication and Development and KMOJ-FM, and Chairman of Ampers (Association of MN Public Educational Radio Stations).
 Throughout his career, Bell’s leadership and talents have advanced the important missions of these and other public and community-based broadcast organizations, specifically at KMOJ, to educate and engage Communities of Color and reinstate the affirmative Black image.
 Introducing people of all ages and People of Color to broadcasting is a passion for him.

 Bell is also an on-air host at KMOJ and host of the nationally syndicated New Beginnings, and the Syndicated Freddie Bell Show, an old-school music show.
 New Beginnings addresses the needs of Baby Boomers examining topics including employment, health and fitness, end of life issues, housing and aging in place, financial concerns, spirituality and more.